DarkRec/hackagh_2023/README.md

 ## Features
 - Make your car SMART!
-- Share key among your family, friends or even clients
+- Share the key among your family, friends, or even clients.
-- Control car via smartphone (cool down, heat up, lock, lend)
+- Control your car via smartphone (cool down, heat up, lock, lend).

 ## Setup
-Plug our module to car main computer, insert password and you are free to go!
+Plug our module into the car's main computer, insert the password, and you are free to go!

 ## Usage
-- Install our app (realase in comersial version)
+- Install our app.

 WARNING
 Feature might be deferend depend on geolocalization due to law regulations

-## Acknowledgements
-- We would like to thanks ourself for hard work, brilaint ideas, oudstanding brainsotrm, brights ideas

 ## Idea Behind Project
-- We wolud like to change the way that we connect to others and our favorite 4 wheels
+- We would like to change the way we connect with others and our favorite four wheels.

 ## Contact
 Created by: